rascafr/esp32-din-cctv/README.md

 ## Build it

 I wanted to keep it simple, hence it's using the well known **AI-Thinker ESP32-CAM board**.
+I'm using the 120°  wide lens, so my entrancy / hallway can be seen in one sight.

 The module is designed to be integrated into your electric panel, fixed on a standard DIN rail for direct wall mounting.